kiran94/dgraphpandas/README.md

   - `edge_fields` are optional and if provided will generate edge output
   - `type_overrides` are optional but recommended to ensure the correct type is attached in RDF

-*If you are running this with the module and passing via `kwargs` then these options may also be lambda callable with takes the dataframe.
-For example if you didn't want to hard code all your edge fields and were following a convention that all edge fields have suffix `_id` then you could set the edge_fields to `lambda frame: frame.loc[frame['predicate'].str.endswith('_id'), 'predicate'].unique().tolist()`
+*If you are running this with the module and passing via `kwargs` then the above options may also be lambda callable that takes the DataFrame as an input.
+For example if you didn't want to hard code all your edge fields and were following a convention that all edge fields have suffix `_id` then you could set the edge_fields to `lambda frame: frame.loc[frame['predicate'].str.endswith('_id'), 'predicate'].unique().tolist()`*

-`*
+An example of the configuration for the [planets sample](https://github.com/kiran94/dgraphpandas/blob/main/samples/planets/solar_system.csv) might look like this:

 ```py
 config = {